MENU

 ORIGIN

 Most white teas on the market are made from plantation bushes, but this tea is harvested from wild old tea trees high in the mountains of the Lincang area, Yunnan province.
 Due to a special variety of Camellia Sinensis var.
 Dehungensis, which grows only in this area, this tea is completely different, compared to white teas made from other cultivars.
 Visual appearance, aroma, and taste are unique.
 As you already might know, the highest quality white teas are made in early spring and fully handmade.
-Pure buds are considered the highest grade and always most expensive, due to harvesting and production difficulties.
+Pure buds are considered the highest grade and always the most expensive, due to harvesting and production difficulties.

 ORGANOLEPTICS